Guardians vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Guardians have a record of 2-2.
+- In five games as the underdog over the last 10 matchups, the Guardians have posted a mark of 2-3.

-- In their previous 10 matchups with a total posted by oddsmakers, the Guardians and their foes are 3-7-0 when it comes to hitting the over.
+- When it comes to the total, the Guardians and their opponents are 3-7-0 in their previous 10 games.

-- The Guardians' ATS record is 5-2-0 over their last 10 contests (bookmakers set spreads in seven of those matchups).
-Cleveland and its opponent have gone above the over/under in three straight games, with the average total set by bookmakers being 8.3.
+- The Guardians are 6-2-0 against the spread over their past 10 matchups (eight of those contests had a spread listed by oddsmakers).

 Guardians Betting Records & Stats

-- The Guardians have been victorious in 10, or 43.5%, of the 23 contests they have been chosen as underdogs in this season.
+- The Guardians have come away with 10 wins in the 24 contests they have been listed as the underdogs in this season.

-- Cleveland has a record of 7-7, a 50% win rate, when it's set as an underdog of +110 or more by bookmakers this season.
+- Cleveland has a record of 3-7 in games where bookmakers have it as underdogs of at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Guardians have a 47.6% chance of coming away with a victory in the contest.
+- The Guardians have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- So far this season, Cleveland and its opponents have hit the over in 20 of its 55 games with a total.
+- Cleveland's games have gone over the total in 20 of its 56 chances.

-- The Guardians have posted a record of 5-3-0 against the spread this season.
+- The Guardians are 6-3-0 against the spread in their nine games with a line set by sportsbooks this season.

 Guardians Splits